Burp Suite message editor

 The message editor primarily consists of the following panels:

-- Horizontal layout: The request and response are arranged side-by-side.
+• Horizontal layout - The request and response are arranged side-by-side.

-- Vertical layout: The request and response are stacked one on top of the other.
+• Vertical layout - The request and response are stacked one on top of the other.

 Message analysis toolbar

-Raw view
+Raw tab

-In this view, the text editor displays the full message in its raw form.
+In this tab, the text editor displays the full message in its raw form.
 The text editor includes various useful functions including syntax analysis, hotkeys, and text search.
-You can use the "\n" button to toggle whether non-printing characters are displayed
+You can use the \n button to toggle whether non-printing characters are displayed

 In some of Burp's tools, such as Burp Repeater, you can also make changes to requests directly in the text editor.

-You can access a wide range of context-specific actions for both requests and responses either from the "Actions" menu or by right-clicking anywhere on the relevant message.
-By selecting one or more characters in a message, you can also work with specific values in the inspector.
+You can access a wide range of context-specific actions for both requests and responses either from the Actions menu or by right-clicking anywhere on the relevant message.
+By selecting one or more characters in a message, you can also work with specific values in the Inspector.

-Pretty view
+Pretty tab

-Render view
+Render tab

 This tab applies to HTTP responses containing HTML or image content.
 It attempts to render the contents of the message body in the form it would appear when displayed in a browser.

-Extension-specific views
+Extension-specific tabs

 Actions menu

-The "Actions" menu provides quick access to the full range of context-specific actions that are available for the current request.
+The Actions menu provides quick access to the full range of context-specific actions that are available for the current request.

-- View non-printing characters - You can now toggle whether non-printing characters are displayed as lozenges directly in the normal HTTP message editor views.
-To do this, press the "\n" button in the message editor toolbar.
+• Toggle whether non-printing characters are displayed as lozenges directly in the normal HTTP message editor tabs.
+To do this, press the \n button in the message editor toolbar.

-- Insert byte - To insert a byte, place the cursor in the desired position in the request and enter an arbitrary placeholder character.
+• To insert a byte, place the cursor in the desired position in the request and enter an arbitrary placeholder character.
 Edit its code point accordingly using the Inspector.

-- Delete byte - To delete a byte, delete the corresponding character directly in the request.
-To delete non-printing characters, we recommend using the "\n" button to display them first.
+• To delete a byte, delete the corresponding character directly in the request.
+To delete non-printing characters, we recommend using the \n button to display them first.

 Note